-Semester(s): 2 Prerequisite: English I Grade Level(s): 10 Honors English II continues the study of important works of American, English, and World Literature.
-Literary works and writing tasks will increase in difficulty, length, and number; writing assignments will include not only all four essay modes, but also creative pieces, such as short story, dialogues, and poetry.
-At least two research-based essays on longer works of literature will be required.
+Honors English II Semester(s): 2 Prerequisite: English I Grade Level(s): 10

-10133S1/10133S2 English III
+Honors English II continues the study of important works of American, English, and World Literature.
+Literary works and writing tasks will increase in difficulty, length, and number; writing assignments include not only all four essay modes, but also creative pieces, such as short stories, dialogues, and poetry.
+At least two research-based essays, on longer works of literature, are required.

-Semester(s): 2 Prerequisite: English I
+English III Semester(s): 2 Prerequisite: English I and II Grade Level(s): 11

-English III focuses on refining writing skills in well-developed essays using correct grammar and mechanics while still developing their skills in listening and speaking.
+English III focuses on refining writing skills in well-developed essays using correct grammar and mechanics while still developing their skills in listening, speaking, research, and multimodal literacies.
 Emphasis is placed on American Literature in a study of works by major American writers, their time periods, and the nation's changing philosophical beliefs.

-10243S1/10243S2 AP English Language and Composition
+AP English Language and Composition